🔼The name Rechab: Summary

 - The most famous Rechab is the son of Hammath the Kenite, the father of Jehonadab and the patriarch of the Rechabites (רכבים).
 Though not Israelites by descend, the Rechabites formed a well-known sect within Judaism and vowed to not drink wine, live in cities or even cultivate lands (2 Kings 10:15, Jeremiah 35:2).

 - The father of Malchijah, who was the official of the district of Beth-haccerem during the resettlement years after the return from Babylon (Nehemiah 3:14).
 Since he held some official position and knew enough about architecture to repair Jerusalem's Dung Gate, his father was probably not the previous Rechab.
 Had he been, he would have broken his family vows and would probably not have been known as a "son of Rechab," but rather as the "defected son of Rechab" or something to that extent.

 🔼Etymology of the name Rechab

-The name Rechab comes from the verb רכב (rakab), which has to do with riding or driving:
+The name Rechab comes from the verb רכב (rakab), which has to do with control or driving animals or chariots: